What's the matter with $\Sigma m_{\nu}$?: Brief Discussion of Potential Solutions

 \section{Brief Discussion of Potential Solutions}

-We now turn to a brief discussion of possible solutions.
-This discussion serves to further highlight the complementary nature of BAO and CMB lensing for constraining $\mnu$: there are model extensions that can solve the matter-density deficit but do not solve the excess lensing (as we have seen with DDM) and vice versa.
+As we have seen with DDM, there are model extensions that can solve the matter-density deficit but do not solve the excess lensing problem, and vice versa.
+We now turn to a brief discussion of some of these possible solutions.